Firedrake/mpd-tools/README.md

 - pause - pause play
 - resume - resume after a pause
 - restart - start the current track again from the beginning
-- clear - clear the playlist (and stop playing)
+- clear - clear the queue (and stop playing)
-- clean - delete from the playlist everything before the current track
+- clean - delete from the queue everything before the current track
-- crop - delete from the playlist everything after the current track
+- crop - delete from the queue everything after the current track

 The advanced commands are: